Eminent-Jade/Data-Analytics-Project/README.md

 https://eif-wiki.feit.uts.edu.au/eif_overview

-However, being told by the Technical Services Manager of the faculty (refer to 'Image' folder) due to technical/maintenance issues, only Temperature and Relative Humidity data sets were adopted for analyses in this project. and data sets were directly copied from url links to txt files rather than downloaded from the search engine. (refer to 'Data' folder)
+However, being told by the Technical Services Manager of the faculty (refer to 'Image' folder) due to technical/maintenance issues, only Temperature and Relative Humidity data sets were adopted for analyses in this project. and data sets were directly copied from url links to txt files rather than downloaded from the search engine (refer to 'Data' folder).

 ## About UTS Bulding 11